 I had brought a song sheet with a composition I had composed and written out called, All My Relations, inspired by the Sioux Prayer.
 I brought it up to the front encased in a clear zip lock bag.
 At the last flute circle the previous month, I had won a pair of silver and turquoise earrings in the raffle.
 I had asked myself, how can I contribute?
 I don’t seem do crafts anymore, but I still compose music.

 A husband and wife team, Rob and Marge, have been doing an excellent job of keeping the flute circle going for five years.
 They both lead White Bison Wellbriety Recovery groups as well.
 When I made my offering for the raffle, Rob and pointed to something brown on a platter saying, “Look at our five-year cake!”
-I was thinking something along the lines of, what asshole did that shit come out of?
-But I tried to keep my expression pleasant and not reveal my deep aversion for cake.
+I tried to keep my expression pleasant and not reveal my deep aversion for cake.
 I probably didn’t quite succeed.

 I love recovery people!
 They are not going to put liquor or dope in your face, and of that I am deeply grateful.
 But cake?
 How sad to switch one addiction for another.

 I got seduced into eating cake for the last time twenty something years ago.
 I was hanging out with a mother and daughter from Romania, I think it was.
 They were really sweet people.
 I was telling them a little about the religion I had recently discovered, the Baha’i Faith.
 They made an elaborately decorated cake and urged me to have a piece.
 I had cleaned up my diet quite a bit and was fairly sensitive to some of the ingredients in cake, such as wheat and sugar, but I didn’t want to be viewed as a food snob.